Battle of Mukden: Japanese attack and Russian counterattack

+The Japanese had grown confident in their imminent victory and consequently missed the massing of Russian forces in the west, leading Oyama to issue Nogi with orders that presumed a continued advance like prior, without significant enemy resistance.
+Instead, the attacks of Japanese 7th and 9th Divisions were halted by heavy Russian artillery, which didn't permit the Japanese to advance close to the Russian lines.
+Nearer the centre, the Japanese 2nd Army was pursuing the shattered Russian 2nd Army across their former positions, but was stopped by the river Hun-Ho.
+In order to advance past the river, the Japanese started pressuring Bilderling's forces in the centre, where bloody fighting ensued with multiple back and forth attacks.
+Oyama now committed his last reserves in the form of three Kobi brigades to Nogi's 3rd Army.

+The planned Russian offensive on 5 March ended in failure: Kuropatkin decided to attack only on the western section of the front (rather than across the entire line to maintain the initiative), while Kaulbaurs also decided to limit the offensive to his right flank, consisting of 50 battalions commanded by Lieutenant General Gerngross.
+For unknown reasons, despite receiving orders from Kuropatkin to begin the attack at 09:30, Gerngross waited for five more hours before beginning the attack; even then, it began with a series of low-intensity scouting actions, leading to the main thrust not starting until the late afternoon.
+These delays meant that only a quarter of his troops advanced on that day, and only one regiment managed to hold new ground.

 Then Field Marshal Ōyama seized the chance he had been waiting for, and his orders to "attack" were changed to "pursue and destroy".
 Luck was further with the Japanese due to the late thaw in the weather.
 The Hun River, guarded by the Russian left flank commanded by Major General Mikhail Alekseyev, remained frozen, and was not an obstacle to the Japanese attack.
 However, as they crossed the river, the Japanese attack was hampered when they encountered stiff resistance and heavy artillery fire coming from the Russians, now commanded by General Paul von Rennenkampf, resulting in yet more heavy casualties.
 After heavy fighting the Japanese succeeded in taking the northern bank of the river, causing the Russian defense lines defending the bank to collapse and the far edge of their left flank to be partially cut off from the rest of the main body of Kuropatkin's army.
 At the same time a salient was formed just 15 kilometers west of Mukden, enabling the Japanese to totally encircle the Russians on their right flank in the process.